Renting Out Your Home in Maryland: Everything You Should Consider

 5. Make the Home Rent-Ready

-Here, your goal should be to make the home as rent-ready as possible before putting it on the rental market.
-Making your home stand out from the competition will help to successfully rent it for good money and in a timely manner.
+Here, your goal should be to make the home as rent-ready as possible for potential tenants before listing it on the local rental market.
+Making your listing stand out from the competition on the local housing market will help to successfully rent it for good money and in a timely manner.
 So, determine if your home needs any of the following:

 • Freshen up the walls with a new coat of paint